-Unless otherwise noted, gestural data reflect the author's judgments and those of linguists that were consulted (native speakers of American English who are not signers).
+Gestural data reflect the author's judgments and those of linguists that were consulted (native speakers of American English who are not signers)3.
 While experimental methods will be useful to establish the facts more rigorously, we believe that it is reasonable to adopt standard linguistic methodology and establish fine-grained generalizations on the basis of rich introspective judgments before testing them more systematically when quantitative data become relevant.